MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x10e---video-memory-management-internal.md

 ## VIDEO\_MEMORY\_MANAGEMENT\_INTERNAL Parameters

-Parameter 1 is the only parameter of interest; this identifies the exact violation.
+Parameter 1 describes the type of video memory error.
 Values for Parameter 1 that do not appear in this table must be individually examined.

 <table>
 <colgroup>